enaon/eucWatch/P8/handler/README.md

 It loads/saves(on restart) custom settings from/to setting.json file.

-Use the Settings app face to chenge settings, Bt configuration and themes.
+Use the Settings app face to change settings, Bt configuration and themes.